bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

-ANytype - Obsidian alternative.
+Anytype - Obsidian alternative.
 Anytype is a personal knowledge base, a digital brain that allows you to quickly capture, describe, and connect information.
-You can use Anytype to create books, tasks, notes, ideas, documents, tools and organize them any way you want.: https://github.com/anyproto/anytype-ts
+You can use Anytype to create books, tasks, notes, ideas, documents, tools and organize them any way you want: https://github.com/anyproto/anytype-ts

 awsScrape - A tool to scrape the AWS ranges looking for a keyword in SSL certificate data: https://github.com/jhaddix/awsScrape